joshuahwu/neuroposelib/README.md

 ```
 Note that `pip` and `setuptools` must be updated to the most recent versions.

-To begin gaining familiarity with the functionality of this package, run through the code in `tutorial/tutorial.ipynb`.
+To begin gaining familiarity with the functionality of this package, download the [demo dataset](https://duke.box.com/v/demo-mouse-poses) and run through the code in `/tutorials/tutorial.ipynb`.

 ## Authors
 * **Joshua Wu** - joshua.wu@duke.edu